elben/elben.github.io-jekyll/_drafts/understanding-transducers.markdown

 ((mapping inc) ((filtering even?) conj))
 ```

+This is also a function.
+But what is its type?
+Go on, evaluate it.

-This function *also* has the type `result, input ⟶ result`; it is also a reducing function.
+It turns out, this function *also* has the type `result, input ⟶ result`.
+It is also a reducing function.
 This means that we can use it via `reduce`:

 ```clojure
 (reduce ((mapping inc) ((filtering even?) conj)) [] (range 10))